Find out about boundary fence rules in the UK and what to do when you have an issue with you or your neighbour’s garden fence.

-The deeds could say the boundaries that you are responsible in the form of a T on the conveyance.
-Or, there could be an H mark that suggests that both sides own the fence!
+The deeds could say the boundaries that you are responsible for in the form of a T on the conveyance.
+Or, there could be an H mark that suggests that both neighbours own the fence.

 If there is nothing to suggest who owns your garden fence, then the answers could lie in the Seller’s Property Information.
 If that holds no answers, then understanding the general pattern of ownership in the row of houses you live in will provide a solution.

 The Verbal Agreement